7.2 Administration and governance

 Ministry of Health of the Czech Republic (Ministerstvo zdravotnictví České republiky)

-This is the Central governmental authority on health and public health policies.
+The Ministry is the central state authority on health and public health policies.

 There is no special department or unit for youth issues in general.
 There is only the Unit on nutrition hygiene, subjects of common use, children and adolescents, under the Department for the protection of public health.